Even though prices for cryptocurrencies are up and down, there are more and more people becoming aware of cryptocurrencies and their use.

-- They are not mobile friendly so are not useful for daily purchases on the go.
+- They are not mobile-friendly so they are not useful for daily purchases on the go.

 When you compare all of the above software wallets, it is easy to see they are nowhere as safe as a USB crypto wallet.

-Many of them also only support one currency, so this leads to many wallets being created.
+Many of them also only supports one currency, so this leads to many wallets being created.
 This is cumbersome, and also another security risk.

 Hardware wallets create keys on demand, so the entire process is streamlined and more straightforward.